geopython/pycsw/docs/testing.rst

 Pycsw uses `pytest`_ for managing its automated tests.
 There are a number of test suites that perform mostly functional testing.
 These tests ensure that pycsw is compliant with the various supported standards.
+There is also a growing set of unit tests.
+These focus on smaller scope testing, in order to verify that individual bits of code are working as expected.

 Tests can be run locally as part of the development cycle.
 They are also run on pycsw's `Travis`_ continuous integration server against all pushes and